korbinian90/ROMEO/README.md

   -Q, --write-quality-all
                         Writes out an individual quality map for each of the ROMEO weights.
+  -s, --max-seeds MAX-SEEDS
+                        EXPERIMENTAL!
+Sets the maximum number of seeds for unwrapping.
+Higher values allow more
+                        seperated regions. (type: Int64, default: 1)
+  --merge-regions       EXPERIMENTAL!
+Spatially merges neighboring
+                        regions after unwrapping.
+  --correct-regions     EXPERIMENTAL!
+Performed after merging.
+Brings
+                        the median of each region closest to 0 (mod 2π).
+  --wrap-addition WRAP-ADDITION
+                        [0;π] EXPERIMENTAL!
+Usually the true phase
+                        difference of neighboring voxels cannot exceed
+                        π to be able to unwrap them.
+This setting increases the limit and uses 'linear
+                        unwrapping' of 3 voxels in a line.
+Neighbors can have (π + wrap-addition) phase difference.
+                        (type: Float64, default: 0.0)
+  --temporal-uncertain-unwrapping
+                        EXPERIMENTAL!
+Uses spatial unwrapping on
+                        voxels that have high uncertainty values after temporal unwrapping.
   --version             show version information and exit -h, --help            show this help message and exit
 ```

 ## Known issues